 Tag Archives: pishwanton

-Forest of Pishwanton 5
+Forest of Fairhill 5

 Above: Through Trees.
-Pishwanton.
+Fairhill.
 Mixed media on 20×30″ wood pane.
 Rose Strang 2026.

 It was a truly beautiful day, silvery spring light on the birch trees and amidst the trees, buildings made of mostly natural, unchanged materials.
 The architecture working in harmony with the landscape.